pablocarderam/opqua/README.md

     1/time (number >= 0)
 - recovery_rate_vector -- rate at which vectors clear all pathogens 1/time (number >= 0)
-- lethality_rate_host -- fraction of infected hosts that die from disease (number 0-1)
+- lethality_rate_host -- rate at which infected hosts die from disease (number 0-1)
-- lethality_rate_vector -- fraction of infected vectors that die from disease (number 0-1)
+- lethality_rate_vector -- rate at which infected vectors die from disease (number 0-1)
 - recombine_in_host -- rate at which recombination occurs in host;
     events/time (number >= 0)